hellohaptik/chatbot_ner/ner_v2/detectors/temporal/date/README.md

 2. The two arguments `date_list` and `original_list` can both be either None or lists of same length.
    `date_list` contains parsed date values and `original_list` contains their corresponding text substrings in the passed text that were detected as dates.
-3. Your detector must appened parsed date dicts with keys 'dd', 'mm', 'yy' and 'type' to `date_list` and to `original_list` their corresponding substrings from `self.processed_text` that were parsed into dates.
+3. Your detector must appened parsed date dicts with keys `'dd', 'mm', 'yy', 'type'` to `date_list` and to `original_list` their corresponding substrings from `self.processed_text` that were parsed into dates.
+4. Take care to not mutate `self.processed_text` in any way as main detect method in base class depends on it to eliminate already detected dates from it after each detector is run.
-4. Finally your detector must return a tuple of (date_list, original_list)
+5. Finally your detector must return a tuple of (date_list, original_list).
+Ensure that `date_list` and `original_list`
+   are of equal lengths before returning them.

-Types of dates that go under 'type' key are defined at ner_v2/constant.py
+Types of dates that go under `'type'` key are defined at `ner_v2/constant.py`

 ```python
     def custom_christmas_date_detector(self, date_list=None, original_list=None):